 Search engine marketing consists of two primary elements: organic search engine optimization and Paid Search (or pay-per-click marketing).
 Let’s say SEO represents one arm and paid search the other.
-If both arms are trained effectively enough they could possibly support a one-armed golf swing sufficient to make it around the course.
-But who wants sufficient when you are trying to win?
+If both arms are trained effectively enough, they could support a one-armed golf swing sufficient to make it around the course.
+But who wants adequate when you are trying to win?
 Nothing can outperform both arms working together to deliver that harmonious solution.

 For example, many marketers jump head first into paid search as a means to pull traffic into their site to compensate for underdeveloped natural rankings.
-While the major objective of any paid search effort is to drive targeted, motivated traffic that will convert into sales, leads, sign ups, etc., a secondary effect is the insight it provides into user behavior.
+While the primary objective of any paid search effort is to drive targeted, motivated traffic that will convert into sales, leads, sign-ups, etc., a secondary effect is the insight it provides into user behavior.
 This data is often overlooked when developing an organic SEO keyword strategy.
-We see clients who have had prior SEO efforts stall or fail to deliver a return not because of technical limitations of their in-house staffing or that of their outsourced SEO solution, but because of mistakenly emphasizing keywords that may have driven traffic but traffic that is hollow and unprofitable.
-This could have been avoided by simply examining your AdWords and Yahoo!
+We see clients who have had previous SEO efforts stall or fail to deliver a return, not because of technical limitations of their in-house staffing or that of their outsourced SEO solution, but because of mistakenly emphasizing keywords that may have driven traffic but traffic that is hollow and unprofitable.
+This could have been avoided by merely examining your AdWords and Yahoo!
 Search Marketing campaigns.
-Here, in your proprietary data, you can not just identify big traffic keywords that have historically underperformed and should be avoided or approached with caution but also you can uncover hidden gems that would provide a more robust return on your SEO investment.
+Here, in your proprietary data, you can not just identify significant traffic keywords that have historically underperformed and should be avoided or approached with caution, but also you can uncover hidden gems that would provide a more robust return on your SEO investment.

-This question is brought up constantly when talking about theory and practice of having two separate listings on the same page.
-Often times, because SEO has not kicked in yet your SEM swing is by default going to be a one arm approach.
-However, when SEO has taken hold should you back off your paid search campaigns?
-This should be addressed on a case by case basis but let’s provide some context from which to base your decisions.
+This question is brought up regularly when talking about the theory and practice of having two separate listings on the same page.
+Often, because SEO has not kicked in yet your SEM swing is by default going to be a one arm approach.
+However, when SEO has taken hold, should you back off your paid search campaigns?
+This should be addressed on a case by case basis, but let’s provide some context from which to base your decisions.

-For your branded key terms we advocate always have a presence in paid search.
-A recent Atlas study will dispute the value of bidding on your own keywords but from a traditional marketing perspective when someone is looking for you shouldn’t you give them as many opportunities to find you as possible?
+For your branded essential terms, we advocate always have a presence in paid search.
+A recent Atlas study will dispute the value of bidding on your keywords but from a traditional marketing perspective when someone is looking for you shouldn’t you give them as many opportunities to find you as possible?
 Conversely, if you’re not there who could?
 That’s right, competitors.
-Branded keywords and the traffic it drives is low lying fruit that should never be taken for granted especially when, compared to broad keyword traffic, it converts anywhere from 10-30x more frequently.
+Branded keywords and the traffic it drives is low lying fruit that should never be taken for granted, primarily when, compared to broad keyword traffic, it converts anywhere from 10-30x more frequently.

 The most effective and yet overlooked adjustment that should be taking place comes in the form of messaging.
 Landing pages should always be addressed through multivariate testing and will deliver invaluable insight into your paid search campaigns.
 Assuming that is a principle most marketers would agree on, let’s discuss the paid search ad messaging specifically in the context of what we discussed earlier regarding having a dual paid-organic presence on search results pages.

 As we want to direct traffic to your natural link, there are two adjustments to be made that will focus even more attention on that listing.
-First, position becomes less important so avoid top spots that can tend to attract less qualified visitors.
+First, the position becomes less critical, so avoid top spots that can tend to attract less qualified visitors.
 Second, and more importantly, is to shift your messaging.
-While your paid ad is there to drive sales and/or leads in most cases, the messaging should reflect that.
-But now with the presence of another avenue into your site on the page we want to move from more sales-driven messaging to a branded one.
+While your paid ad is there to drive sales and leads in most cases, the messaging should reflect that.
+But now with the presence of another avenue into your site on the page, we want to move from more sales-driven messaging to a branded one.
 Instill confidence and project authority.
-Use phrases such as “trusted” and “leaders”, refer to the demographics of your client base, talk about return policies and other branded value-adds.
-Leverage your company name and trademarks in the title and/or description.
-Approach the ad less as a search marketer concerned with click through rates and more as a traditional marketer with the opportunity to build brand awareness.
+Use phrases such as “trusted” and “leaders,” refer to the demographics of your client base, talk about return policies and other branded value-adds.
+Leverage your company name and trademarks in the title and description.
+Approach the ad less as a search marketer concerned with click-through rates and more as a traditional marketer with the opportunity to build brand awareness.

-Simply offering both services does not make a vendor a true SEM agency just as a golf swing is not a golf swing if one arm does all the work while the other just waits for its turn.
+Only offering both services do not make a vendor a reliable SEM agency just as a golf swing is not a golf swing if one arm does all the work while the other waits for its turn.
 So go and swing away at your SEM with both arms and move your SEM campaign up the leader board.